natashaclerkin/maisigh-MS4/README.md

 - Carousel hitting the three main user stories, the 'about us' feature with the text 'sustainable Irish jewellery' with a CTA inviting users to instantly see what the website's purpose', the 'inspiration' feature which aims to entice users to browse the full collection and the third feature capturing the user's attention with the CTA displaying the action of obtaining freebies if the user helps with brand promotion.
 - ‘Trending’ section of jewellery on the homepage for inspiration.
 - Footer with blog contact us and social media links and brand footer with the main brand features.
-- Pages for ‘Collection’ and individual pre-filtered categories can be further filtered by price, rating and alphabetically.
+- Pages for ‘Collection’ and individual pre-filtered categories can be further filtered by price, rating and name.
 - Search functionality that pulls from the data in the product description and name.
 - Individual product page containing a short description with relevant product information, image, price, rating, quantity selector, add to wishlist CTA, option for users to leave a review for a product or read reviews that have been left by past customers.
 The user can click a button to reveal a dropdown of reviews.
 If there is more than one review, a stack of cards are displayed alternatively if no reviews are provided an individual card confirms that there are currently no reviews for the product and prompts the user to leave a review if they have purchased the product already.
 To add a review, the 'Add Review' CTA is available which directs the user to form submission.
 - Shopping bag page that lists all items the user has added.
 The grid displays the name of the product, image, SKU number, quantity and the increment and decrement buttons and an update and delete link to allow the user to update their order easily.
 The bag subtotal, delivery charge and total is provided at the end of the page.
 If the user is close to the threshold for free delivery they will be prompted with the amount left to spend if they wish to avail of free delivery.